 This leads to an early addiction to nicotine, and as we mentioned earlier, the longer nicotine is consistently fueled to the body, the higher the chances of developing erectile dysfunction.

-In patients who have other health problems and/or generally live unhealthy lifestyles (little exercise, heavy amounts of drugs and alcohol, no sleep, poor diet), the chances to cure ED are slim.
+In patients who have other health problems and/or generally live unhealthy lifestyles (little exercise, heavy amounts of drugs and alcohol, no sleep, poor diet), the chances of curing ED are slim.
 Some might even say that ED can be lifelong for some patients.

 Other ways to help combat ED symptoms and effects include: